-In the market for a bike computer?
+In the market for a bike computer near you in Westchester County?
 We have a great selection.
 Get the basics like speed, distance, and time.
 Or, step up to models offering an altimeter, heart rate, cadence, and GPS.
-We stock cycle computers from Bontrager and Cateye, and navigation computers from Garmin and Wahoo!
+We stock bike computers from Bontrager and Cateye, and navigation computers from Garmin and Wahoo!

 Selecting a Bike Computer